gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

 !!! note ""
     This section also includes steps to configure GFWL for non-mulitplayer use too, if you came here from other pages.
 Just skip the "Joining/Creating Lobbies" part.
 !!! warning "Compatibility"
     This method is only compatible with patches 1.0.7.0 and 1.0.8.0.
 It's also compatible with older patches, but they'll be put into separate lobbies.
+[Downgrade](downgrading.md) if using the Complete Edition.
 The classic multiplayer method, the one that started it all.
 And the one that is obnoxiously annoying to set up.
 Most communities stick to it at the moment.

 ### Usage